sonali4794/Data-Mining-PS4/Exercise-4.md

 ![](Exercise-4_files/figure-markdown_github/unnamed-chunk-5-1.png) Both
 kmeans and kmeans++ provide good results for clustering for wine color but neither does that well for quality based clustering.
-If we have to pick one of these two models we will use within and bewtween clusters to check which is better.
+If we have to pick one of these two models we will use within and between clusters errors to check which is better.

 <table class=" lightable-material-dark" style="font-family: &quot;Source Sans Pro&quot;, helvetica, sans-serif; margin-left: auto; margin-right: auto;">
 <thead>